Iwahori-Hecke algebras acting on tensor space by $q$-deformed letter permutations and $q$-partition algebras: Abstract

 \section{Abstract}

-Let $V$ be an $n$-dimensional vector space over some commutative ring $R$.
-The symmetric group $\fS_n$ acts on tensor space $\rV$ by restricting the natural action of $GL(V)$ on tensor space to its subgroup $\fS_n$.
-We construct an action of the corresponding Iwahori-Hecke algebra $\cH_{R,q}(\fS_n)$ which specializes to the action of $\fS_n$, if $q$ is taken to $1$.
-The centralizing algebra of this action is called $q$-partition algebra $\part$.
+Let $R$ be a commutative ring with identity and let $V$ be a free $R$-module of rank $n$ for some $n\in\N$.
+Fixing an $R$-basis $\cE$ of $V$, the symmetric group $\fS_n$ acts on $V$ by permuting $\cE$ and hence on tensor space $\rV$ for $r\in\N$ via the usual tensor product action turning $V$ and $\rV$ into $R\fS_n$-modules.
+For units $q$ in $R$ we construct an action of the corresponding Iwahori-Hecke algebra $\cH_{R,q}(\fS_n)$ which specializes to the action of $R\fS_n$, if $q$ is taken to $1$.
+The centralizing algebra of this action is called the $q$-partition algebra $\part$.
+Let $R$ be a field of characteristic not dividing $q$.
 We prove, that $\part$ is isomorphic to the $q$-partition algebra defined by Halverson and Thiem by different means a few years ago.